ops-center/grafana-dashboards/clickhouse/README.md

   --set-file license=/path/to/license-file.txt
 ```

-#### 3. Add monitoring configuration in KubeDB managed MariaDB spec
+#### 3. Add monitoring configuration in KubeDB managed ClickHouse spec

-To enable monitoring of a KubeDB MariaDB instance, you have to add monitoring configuration in the MariaDB CR spec like below:
+To enable monitoring of a KubeDB ClickHouse instance, you have to add monitoring configuration in the ClickHouse CR spec like below:

 ```
 apiVersion: kubedb.com/v1alpha2
-kind: MariaDB
+kind: ClickHouse
 metadata:
-  name: sample-mariadb
+  name: sample-clickhouse
   namespace: demo
 spec:
   ...